 Step 5: Glaze the scones

-Whisk the powdered sugar and the flavored liquid in a bowl until smooth.
+For a simple glaze: Whisk together powdered sugar with milk, heavy cream, or a flavored liquid (like orange juice for Orange Cranberry Scones) until smooth.
 Adjust the consistency by adding 1 teaspoon of liquid or more sifted powdered sugar as needed.
-Drizzle the glaze on the still-warm scones and allow to set for a few minutes.

 Questions asked and answered